To shine the Light of Jesus Christ in the local and global community for God's Glory.

 Bread Angels “glean” bread early from a partner Publix three times a week.
 To be used only by those in need the products must be marked before distribution through the Food Pantry, senior centers and a HUD location.

-Christmas-in-a-Shoe Box, is our way of collecting toys, toiletries, and school supplies for underserved children through our sister churches, Parkway UMC in Pompano Beach and Branches Ministry in Florida City.
-We collect items throughout the year, have a boxing party in December, and deliver them in time to delight children at Christmas.
+Christmas-in-a-Shoe Box, is our way of collecting toys, toiletries, and school supplies for under served children through our sister churches, Parkway UMC in Pompano Beach and Branches Ministry in Florida City.
+We collect items throughout the year, have a boxing party in December, and deliver to those in need in our local area. them in time to delight children at Christmas.
 For some, this is their only Christmas present.

 Computer Classes are offered in our on-campus lab for FREE.
 Each session consists of six, once-a-week classes.
 Contact the Church Office for times and dates of the next sessions.